anubhav-18/Weather_App/README.md

 A simple and elegant weather application built using Flutter.
 This app provides real-time weather updates, 5-day forecasts, air pollution data, and sunrise/sunset information based on the user's location or a selected city.

-You can download the APK from Weather_App/build/app/outputs/flutter-apk from this directory.

 ## Features

 - **Real-time Weather Data**: Get the latest weather information including temperature, humidity, wind speed, and more.